Home Inspection Essentials: What to Check Before Taking Possession

 Flooring and Tiles

 Ensure tiles are not cracked, chipped, or uneven.
-Check for gaps, hollow tiles, or loose edges, which later cause popping.
+Check for gaps, hollow tiles, or loose edges.

 Doors and Windows